 Skip to contents

 Re-exported from svyplan.
-Compute the design effect or effective sample size from sampling weights.
-Five methods are available: Kish (default), Henry, Spencer, Chen-Rust, and cluster planning.
+Compute the design effect (DEFF) or effective sample size from sampling weights.
+Five methods are available for two use cases:

 Usage